clj/kom/README.md

 The `source` field can access nested structures (mappings only) can be accessed using dot notation, e.g.: `metadata.kicad.footprints`.
 Use one of the following key prefixes to access other information:

 * `metadata.` - access data from the metadata table.
+* `parameters.` - access part parameters.

 When none of these prefixes are used, keys are looked up in the data returned by the Parts API.
+Metadata and parameters are only fetched when KiCad requests data for a specific part (by using a primary key constraint).

 ### KiCad Configuration